BeFunky was kind enough to sponsor this post, but all opinions are 100% my own.

 YouTube also allows you to upload a watermark that appears in the lower corner of your videos.
 This protects your videos and helps viewers begin to recognize your brand.
 You can find the watermark option under Branding in your creator studio.

-Now for the thumbnails!
+Now for you YouTube Channel thumbnails!

 If you need some free stock photos for your thumbnails and channel art, be sure to pay Pixabay a visit.
 The BeFunky Designer is fully integrated with Pixabay allowing you to search over 1 million free stock photos right within the platform.
 I used Pixabay and BeFunky to create the blog graphic at the beginning of this post.